Back to blog

 A practical pricing model should answer four questions: what value event does the customer recognize, what does it cost you to deliver, what failure or review work remains, and how predictable will usage be?
 Charging per token can expose cost, but it rarely maps cleanly to buyer value.
 Charging per outcome can align value, but it requires verification, exclusions, and confidence that the system can deliver repeatably.

 Use hybrid packaging early: base subscription for platform access, usage or workflow tiers for AI-heavy work, and enterprise controls for governance, audit, model choice, data residency, and support.
+Outcome-based pricing should wait until the product can define a successful outcome, verify completion, handle partial failures, and separate customer value from background model activity.
 The Custom Software Cost Estimator can help founders scope the engineering side before they promise a new commercial model.
+For a deeper budget baseline, the SaaS application development cost guide breaks down tenant architecture, billing, integrations, analytics, AI features, security, and operating scale.

 AI-Native SaaS Modernization Scorecard